AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new section has been added with guidelines related to Campaign Classic monitoring.
 [Read more](../../production/using/monitoring-guidelines.md)

+The Privacy and Consent section has been enhanced with more detailed information and useful links.
+[Read more](../../platform/using/privacy-and-recommendations.md).

 ## June 2020 {#june-2020}

 The Removing a quarantined address section has been updated.
 This includes clarification of the cases in which addresses are automatically removed from the quarantine list.
 [Read more](../../delivery/using/understanding-quarantine-management.md#removing-a-quarantined-address)